 · UV Tray or Blue Tray for Gel Doc™ EZ System.

 As a first step gel should be stained with dsGreen.
-There are three methods to stain a gel with dsGreen, but we recommend the gel soaking method, which has been shown to be the best method in terms of the separation quality of the DNA fragments and the analysis sensitivity.
+There are three methods to stain a gel with dsGreen.
+Still, we recommend the gel soaking method, which has been shown to be the most effective in terms of DNA fragment separation quality and analysis sensitivity.
 After the gel has been stained with dsGreen, it will take you a few minutes to visualize the gel.

 Step 3.